SQE: Foreign qualified lawyers and overseas students

 Our SQE2 preparation course is practice-based – building upon individual 1-to-1 SQE mocks with personalised feedback.
 This approach is in line with recent findings proving problem solving and practice testing to be the most effective techniques in long-term retention of knowledge.

-SQE2 mock exams delivered by OSCEsmart are simulation-based exercises – and we find them the best preparation for a simulation-based examination, whether the QLTS OSCE or the new SQE.
+Our SQE2 mock exams are simulation-based exercises – and we find them the best preparation for a simulation-based examination, whether the QLTS OSCE or the new SQE.
 While in the examination, simulations are a tool in evaluating candidates for admission as solicitors of England and Wales, in practical training they can be helpful in developing legal professionals’ knowledge and skills.
 In terms of skills developed through legal simulations, they primarily include:

 • Interacting with a client or colleague, both orally and in writing,